gmaresca/angular-mastery-workshop/exercise-basic-angular/README.md

 by [@tomastrajan](https://twitter.com/tomastrajan)

-# Welcome to Exercise #3 - Basic Angular
+# Welcome to exercise - Basic Angular

 In this exercise were going to explore creation of components & services